gmph/gmph.github.io/index.md

 I tend to think about puppies, pizza and equality.
 I enjoy being creative: writing, photography, guitar, ukulele and singing occasionally.
 I'm quiet and thoughtful, and like nature and quiet nights.
 I'm interested in a combination of technology, design, psychology and sociology.

-I am a UI/UX Designer and Front-end Developer with 3 years industry experience working with startups around the world.
+I am a Designer and Front-end Developer with 3 years industry experience working with startups around the world.
 You can see my work and side projects in [my portfolio](http://grahammacphee.co.uk), and download my [résumé](http://j.mp/gmresume15).
+I'm currently working with the team at [Snipandshare](http://snipandshare.com) on a variety of design and development challenges.

 <!-- If you would like to discuss a role at your company, please [email me](mailto:hi@grahammacphee.co.uk) to arrange a call. -->

-You can see my recent articles below:
+This is where I publish my thoughts on society, politics, technology and more.
+You can see my most recent articles below:

 <ul>
   {% for post in site.posts limit:6 %}